Dogs in religion: Norse

 In Norse mythology, a bloody, four-eyed dog called Garmr guards Helheim.
 Also, Fenrir is a giant wolf who is a child of the Norse god Loki, who was foretold to kill Odin in the events of Ragnarok.

 Philippines

-In Philippine mythology, Kimat, the pet of Tadaklan, the god of thunder, is responsible for lightning.
+In Philippine mythology, Kaimat, the pet of Tadaklan, the god of thunder, is responsible for lightning.

 Wales

 In Welsh mythology, Annwn is guarded by Cŵn Annwn.

 Zoroastrianism

 In Zoroastrianism, the dog is regarded as an especially beneficent, clean and righteous creature, which must be fed and taken care of.
 The dog is praised for the useful work it performs in the household, but it is also seen as having special spiritual virtues.
 Dogs are associated with Yama who guards the gates of afterlife with his dogs just like Hinduism.
 A dog's gaze is considered to be purifying and to drive off daevas (demons).
 It is also believed to have a special connection with the afterlife: the Chinwad Bridge to Heaven is said to be guarded by dogs in Zoroastrian scripture, and dogs are traditionally fed in commemoration of the dead.
 Ihtiram-i sag, "respect for the dog", is a common injunction among Iranian Zoroastrian villagers.

 Detailed prescriptions for the appropriate treatment of dogs are found in the Vendidad (a subdivision of the Zoroastrian holy scripture Avesta), especially in chapters 13, 14 and 15, where harsh punishments are imposed for harm inflicted upon a dog and the faithful are required to assist dogs, both domestic and stray, in various ways; often, help or harm to a dog is equated with help and harm to a human.
 The killing of a dog ("a shepherd's dog, or a house-dog, or a Vohunazga [i.e. stray] dog, or a trained dog") is considered to lead to damnation in the afterlife.
 A homeowner is required to take care of a pregnant dog that lies near his home at least until the puppies are born (and in some cases until the puppies are old enough to take care of themselves, namely six months).
 If the homeowner does not help the dog and the puppies come to harm as a result, "he shall pay for it the penalty for wilful murder", because "Atar (Fire), the son of Ahura Mazda, watches as well (over a pregnant dog) as he does over a woman".
 It is also a major sin if a man harms a dog by giving it bones that are too hard and become stuck in its throat, or food that is too hot, so that it burns its throat.
 Giving bad food to a dog is as bad as serving bad food to a human.
 The believers are required to take care of a dog with a damaged sense of smell, to try to heal it "in the same manner as they would do for one of the faithful" and, if they fail, to tie it lest it should fall into a hole or a body of water and be harmed.